hanlinsun97/triadic-percolation/README.md

 - `GC_triadic_from_data.c`: Simulation of triadic percolation with real structural network (`bio_edgelist_clean.txt` or `bn_mouse_clean.txt`) and regulatory network with Poisson degree distribution.

 MATLAB codes:
+- `poisson_simulation_theory.m`: Examples of triadic percolation on Poisson structural networks with both theoretical and simulation results, implemented in MATLAB.
+The dynamic can be illustrated as a movie.

 Python codes:
+- `poisson_simulation_theory.m`: Examples of triadic percolation on Poisson structural networks with both theoretical and simulation results. implemented in Python.

 Datasets:
 - `bio_edgelist_clean.txt`: Human bio grid network.
 Self links and multilinks are removed.
 The network is considered undirected in the simulation.